oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Cython is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex).
+Cython is an optimising static compiler for both the Python programminglanguage and the extended Cython programming language (based on Pyrex).

-**URL**
+**More Information**

 https://cython.org/